How to Vim: Fixing Typos

 Here’s another small Vim tip - how to deal with typos quickly.
 Generally, most people do something along those lines:

 It’s a pretty sound approach overall and there’s nothing wrong with it.
-Still, as I mostly see the typos I make as I’m typing, I think there are two other reasonable ways to approach the problem at hand:
+Still, because I see the typos I make as I’m typing when the spell-checker is enabled, I think there are two other reasonable ways to approach the problem at hand:

-2. Use C-x C-s to immediately trigger smart completion for the last misspelled word, using suggestions from your spelling dictionary.
+- Use C-x C-sto immediately trigger smart completion for the last misspelled word, using suggestions from your spelling dictionary.

 I use both of those approaches as type, but most often I lean towards 2), as for longer words it’s a bit more efficient.